HiveMindStudios/.github/profile/README.md

 # HiveMind Studios
-###### putting the curse in recursion since 2020
+*putting the curse in recursion since 2020*

 ## About us
 We are a group of students who love to code!

-After some time we decided to setup a GitHub org to manage our team projects.
+So, we decided to setup a GitHub Organization to manage our team projects.

 ## Our Team
  - Mike (@eRgo35)